 Cloud-Based Or Locally-Installed

 QuickBooks Enterprise is a locally-installed program, although certain functions (such as payroll) require internet access.
-You can purchase QuickBooks cloud-hosting at an additional cost or utilize the Remote Desktop Services to host the software on your server.
+You can purchase QuickBooks cloud-hosting at an additional cost, sign up for a QuickBooks Enterprise with Hosting monthly subscription plan, or utilize the Remote Desktop Services to host the software on your server.